LevinShao/Game/Portfolio.md

 ### **Non-Functional Requirements**
 **Performance Requirements:**
 - The game will load within 5 seconds on standard PCs
-- Frame rate will be maintained at 60 FPS even during intense combat or with multiple enemies on screen
+- Frame rate will be maintained at 60 FPS (frames per second) even during intense combat or with multiple enemies on screen
 - The game will respond to user inputs instantly, with less than 80ms of ping to ensure responsive and fluid controls

 **Usability Requirements:**